lirm/aeron-go/archive/README.md

 Finally golang idioms are used where reasonable.

-The library should be fully reentrant.
+The archive library does not lock and concurrent calls to archive library calls that invoke the aeron-archive protocol calls should be externally locked to ensure only one concuurrent access.

-Each Archive instance has it's own aeron instance running a proxy (outgoing/producer) and control (incoming/subscriber) pair.
+Each Archive instance has it's own aeron instance running a proxy (outgoing/producer) and control (incoming/subscriber) pair to make up both halves of what is essentially an RPC based protocol.

+Archive operations are hence modelled as synchronous calls.
+Should an async API be desired then this can be easily achieved by wrapping the sync call with a channel, see for example aeron.AddSubscription().

+The codecs used are generated using Aeron, and generally the archive library uses those types:

-It was tempting to make the sourceLocation a boolean ```isLocal``` but keeping the underlying codec value allows for future additionals.
-However, where the protocol specifies a BooelanType a bool is used until encoding.
+ * It was tempting to make the sourceLocation a boolean ```isLocal``` butkeeping the underlying codec value allows for future additions.

+ * Where the protocol specifies a BooelanType a golang bool is used until encoding.

+ * Recording descriptors are returned using the codecs.RecordingDescriptor type.

 Questions/Issues
 ===

-Sync APIs built on top of Async via channel design choice?
-For now just sync as we get things working.

 Testing:
  * Look for local archive and exec?
 Test and not run for Travis?
 Mock?
 Add jars to repo and fetch?